Growth worries weigh on stocks, but oil rallies

 NEW YORK Global equity markets outside the United States fell on Thursday as concerns about the economies of China and Japan added uncertainty to the world growth picture, but Wall Street rose, due in part to a rebound in oil prices.

-The FTSEurofirst 300 index of top European shares snapped a three-day rally to close down 1.4 percent .FTEU3, following a disappointing session in Asia.
+The FTSEurofirst 300 index of top European shares snapped a three-day rally to close down 1.4 percent, following a disappointing session in Asia.

 "The fact of the matter is nothing has changed," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.